Hands-On Discovery In and Out of the Classroom

 Integrated learning is central to every day at Academy, from outdoor adventures during weekly “Forest Fridays,” to harvesting salsa ingredients from the garden, to delivering the Wax Museum presentations in third grade.
 Here, children begin to develop a sense of themselves as competent learners who can adapt to diverse settings.

-Our new playground for 3-year-olds, PreK and Kindergartners is a landscape rich with natural features designed to engage little hands and feet, and big imaginations.
+Our new playground for our Explorers Program, PreK and Kindergartners is a landscape rich with natural features designed to engage little hands and feet, and big imaginations.

 Responsibility & Community